Louibens/PP5-Avenue_Louise/TESTING.md

 ## Lighthouse

 I used Lighthouse within the Chrome Developer Tools to allow me to test the performance, accessibility, best practices and SEO of the website.
+Images have been compressed using tinypng and converted to webp using convertio however performance could still be improved.

  - Desktop